By Amanda Morin

 Video: Multiplication Skills That Fourth Graders Learn

-Video: How Fourth Graders Do Research for an Essay
+Video: How Third Graders Do Research for an Essay

 Sign up for weekly emails with helpful resources for you and your family.